Florida Is Protecting Children - April 22nd, Hour 3

 I represent the state larger than 21 state populations combined.

-I can assure you there's not been a party discussion that I'm aware of that has included the state of California.
+I can assure you, there's not been a party discussion that I'm aware of that has included the state of California.

-Uh I think what he's trying to do is position himself for maybe some type of run for the presidency.
+I think what he's trying to do is position himself for maybe some type of run for the presidency.

 He's got all eyes on the presidency, but he's got a big problem.

-And his record is radical left.
+He's got a record, and his record is radical left.

-But if he wants to run either as a Democrat or independent, I'm fine with it because I think he'd be easily be defeated.
+But if he wants to run either as a Democrat or independent, I'm fine with it because I think he'd easily be defeated.

-I'll give you another story, just the news.com, John Solomon.
+I'll give you another story, justthenews.com, John Solomon.

-You have uh he may have some explaining to do, if you will, to the about the people he appointed to the parole board because the California Border Parole hearings just ordered the release of a convicted child murderer.
+He may have some explaining to do, if you will, about the people he appointed to the parole board because the California Board of Parole hearings just ordered the release of a convicted child murderer, this guy, Mr. Herrera, who was found to have beaten his girlfriend's two-year-old son to death.

 And Newsom's parole board claimed that Herrera had shown remorse and is no longer a risk to public safety.